Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/index.md

 #### Absolution archetypes

 These archetypes represent a moment in an agent's career where they have to deal with consequences.
-Absolution archetypes are always available.ù
+Absolution archetypes are always available.
 They typically clear Reprimand, Stress, or both, either when taken, or as part of their "passage" trait.
 When choosing an archetype after an absolution, the agent may return to their previous occupational archetype at no cost, even if they do not meet the conditions.
 This does not count as a promotion.
 Otherwise, they may choose any available archetype as normal.